Welcome to Unify Sedona,

 Lou Helt (He/Him)

 Lou joined the board in May, 2021.
 Lou is an Arizona native, having grown up in Flagstaff and graduated from Northern Arizona University with a major in German and a minor in Women and Gender Studies.
 Although he currently resides in Portland, Oregon, his passion for LGBTQ+ advocacy in AZ is lifelong, and he is thrilled to be able to contribute to Unify Sedona as a remote board member.
-Lou is the former vice-president (and interim president) of Northern Arizona Pride Association, former president of PRISM, NAU's LGBTQ student organization, and currently runs a Transgender Employee Resource Group (ERG) and operates as a Diversity and Inclusion Ambassador in the tech sector in Portland.
+Lou is the former vice-president (and interim president) of Northern Arizona Pride Association, former president of PRISM, NAU's LGBTQ student organization, and currently runs a Transgender Employee Resource Group (ERG) and operates as a Diversity and Inclusion Ambassador in the tech sector in Portland, Oregon.
 In his spare time, you can find Lou exploring the beautiful Pacific Northwest or hiking around Northern Arizona.

 Lou joined the board in May, 2021.
 Lou is an Arizona native, having grown up in Flagstaff and graduated from Northern Arizona University with a major in German and a minor in Women and Gender Studies.
 Although he currently resides in Portland, Oregon, his passion for LGBTQ+ advocacy in AZ is lifelong, and he is thrilled to be able to contribute to Unify Sedona as a remote board member.
-Lou is the former vice-president (and interim president) of Northern Arizona Pride Association, former president of PRISM, NAU's LGBTQ student organization, and currently runs a Transgender Employee Resource Group (ERG) and operates as a Diversity and Inclusion Ambassador in the tech sector in Portland.
+Lou is the former vice-president (and interim president) of Northern Arizona Pride Association, former president of PRISM, NAU's LGBTQ student organization, and currently runs a Transgender Employee Resource Group (ERG) and operates as a Diversity and Inclusion Ambassador in the tech sector in Portland, Oregon.
 In his spare time, you can find Lou exploring the beautiful Pacific Northwest or hiking around Northern Arizona.

 Carolyn Martin (She/Her)